joacominatel/escaneo-facturas-scratch/docs/api.md

 # API Documentation - Invoice Scanner App

 This API allows managing the upload, processing, validation, and retrieval of scanned invoices using OCR and potentially AI for data extraction.
+It features asynchronous processing via Celery and real-time updates through WebSockets.

 ---

 ## Base URL

 All API endpoints are relative to the application's base URL.
-For example, if your application is running at `http://localhost:5000`, the endpoints would be accessed like `http://localhost:5000/api/invoices/...`.
+For example, if your application is running at `http://localhost:8010`, the endpoints would be accessed like `http://localhost:8010/api/invoices/...`.

 ---

 ## Authentication

 _(Note: Authentication details are not specified in the provided code snippets.
-Add relevant information here if authentication/authorization is implemented, e.g., API Keys, JWT Tokens, etc.)_
+This section should be updated if authentication/authorization mechanisms like API Keys or JWT Tokens are implemented.)_

+---

+## Invoice Status Lifecycle

+Invoices progress through several statuses during their lifecycle:

+1.  **`uploading` (Implicit):** File is received by the server.
+2.  **`processing`:** File accepted, saved, initial `Invoice` record created.
+The `process_invoice_task` (Celery) is queued to perform OCR and AI extraction.
+3.  **`waiting_validation`:** The background task (`process_invoice_task`) completed successfully. `preview_data` contains the extracted information, awaiting user review and action (confirm, reject, or update preview).
+4.  **`processed`:** The invoice data (`preview_data`) has been confirmed via the `POST /confirm` endpoint.
+The data is copied to `final_data`, and processing for this invoice is considered complete.
+5.  **`failed`:** The background task (`process_invoice_task`) encountered an error.
+Check `InvoiceLog` for details.
+The invoice can be retried via the `POST /retry` endpoint.
+6.  **`rejected`:** The invoice was manually rejected via the `POST /reject` endpoint (typically from `waiting_validation`, `processing`, or `failed` states).
+It can be retried via the `POST /retry` endpoint.
+7.  **`duplicated`:** The uploaded file was identified as a duplicate based on its filename during the initial upload (`POST /ocr`).
+No processing task is queued.

 ---